FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/index.md

 13. Use [http://localhost:5000/api/v1/OrbitalAdmin](http://localhost:5000/api/v1/OrbitalAdmin) as the server URL.
 14. Click &quot;Upload&quot;.
 15. If uploading was successful, it will say that it was successful after a few seconds and move the exported Mockdefinition to the left-hand side.
     a.
 If it was not successful, ensure that your server is running.
-For more information, refer to the Installation instructions and ensure that you can access &quot;[http://localhost:5001](http://localhost:5001)&quot; in your browser.
+For more information, refer to the Installation instructions and ensure that &quot;[http://localhost:5001](http://localhost:5001)&quot; can be accessed in your browser.
 16. Navigate to [http://localhost:5000/pets](http://localhost:5000/pets) in your browser.
 It should display `No pets found`, as we did not specify a pet.
 17. Navigate to [http://localhost:5000/pets?pet=sammy](http://localhost:5000/pets?pet=sammy) in your browser.
 It should display `Sammy the cat`.